VandyChris/PythonForDataAnalysis/README.md

 ## This repository contains my book note for "Python For Data Analysis"

+## The note is in BookNote.ipynb.
+Others are supporting files

 ## You can find the book in http://shop.oreilly.com/product/0636920023784.do

 ![alt text](lrg.jpg "Book Cover")